The popularity of luxury African lodge holidays is definitely on the rise — and with good reason.

 Additional images: Bigstock

 About the writer

-Justine Glen considers herself one of the lucky ones.
-Having worked on an overland safari truck for three years, before residing in the safari capital of Tanzania for 12 years, a large chunk of her life has been dedicated to showing visitors the awe-inspiring destination that is Africa.
-Now with over 20 years’ experience, Justine has brought a dream to life by founding her own Africa travel company – Reis Voyage.
-Launched in 2015, Justine’s aim at Reis Voyage is to share her knowledge, passion and experiences in Africa and to inspire clients with a bucket list of luxury African adventures.
-Returning to Africa each year, Justine (who also speaks Kiswahili!) keeps her knowledge and experiences up to date and invites anyone to join her.
-‘There is nothing better than landing on African soil and feeling all of your senses come alive’, says Justine.
-Visit www.reisvoyage.com.au or email [email protected].
+Justine Glen considers herself to be one of the lucky ones.
+Having worked on an overland safari truck for three years, before residing in the safari capital of Tanzania for 12 years, a large chunk of her life has been dedicated to showing visitors the awe-inspiring wonders of Africa.
+Now Justine has brought a dream to life by founding her own Africa travel company in Australia — Reis Voyage.
+She shares her knowledge, passion and experiences with clients and helps them plan their own bucket list African adventure.